timboyuen/ffmpeg-batch-scripts/README.md

 - Drag and drop the file of choice into the batch script.
 That is all.

-:star: Star this if it helped you — it helps!
+:star: Star this if it helped you (top right) or donate below — it helps!

 # Donate